MikeDombo/university-schedule-generator/README.md

 ## Where It Is
 Right now the PHP version is available at http://mikedombrowski.com/ur/.
-We are currently still developing the Java version which will then be used to make the Android version.

 ## Run Your Own
 Although there are many customizations that are probabily specific to only the University of Richmond, if you wanted to run your own here's how.